jaredpar/csharplang/proposals/struct-improvements.md

 the `this` parameter is not.
 That is an explicit rule.
 Hence this constructor cannot capture `field` as a `ref`.
 Can't do this implicitly either cause that would be a breaking change ...

+Actually this is not a breaking change.
+We can say that ctors of `ref struct` which contain a `ref` field and have a `ref` parameter are downward facing.
+That is the default.
+The type author can work around this by marking the parameter as `[DoesNotRefEscape]`.
+This is back compat because `ref` fields are new hence no one can hit this yet.

+### Safe fixed size buffers

 ### Length one Span<T>